Julius-Tietenberg/course_guide/README.md

 # Course Guide

-An app to help students choose the suitable course.
-Users can search for courses, view courses detail information, rate courses and view the feedback on courses from other users.
+An app to help students choose suitable courses for them.
+Users can browse and search for courses, view detailed information on courses, rate courses and read the feedback on those courses given by other users.

 # Technical Architecture

-We are using MERN stack as our main architecture:
+We are using the MERN stack as our main architecture:

 - Frontend : React + Material UI
 - Backend : Node.js  (Express.js)